haiwera-silk-cd/magento-devdocs/guides/v2.0/contributor-guide/backward-compatible-development/index.md

 The following code modifications are forbidden for all code (both `@api` and non `@api`) without approval of a Magento architect.

 <div class="bs-callout bs-callout-info" markdown="1">
-  The rules listed do not apply to customization code (e.g. Plugins, Observers, JS Mixins, etc.).
+  The rules listed do not apply to customization code (e.g. Plugins, Observers, JS Mixins, 等.).
 </div>

 ### PHP